dannythehacker/moon-stealer/README.md

 ### | Setup

 1. Put ur webhook at ``hook = "X"``
 2. Run main.py, you will see your info in the webhook you entered.
+You need to have python installed!
+Use our tool **Get-Python.bat** to install python!
 3. Obfuscate your code here: https://pyobfuscate.com/
-4. Compile it into a exe with pyinstaller https://pyinstaller.org/
+4. Compile it into a exe using our tool **Py-2-Exe.bat** which is located in the **tools** folder!

 <a id="features"></a>

 ---

 ### | Features

-#### Stealer

 > FUD (Fully Undetectable)